codewars/docs/content/authoring/guidelines/sample-tests.md

 - **The test suite should be organized**, splitting the tests into different groups and subgroups.
 Each test framework provides tools to do that, generally with a possibility to give meaningful names to each (sub)group.
 - Sample tests can be used as additional examples for a couple of aspects:
   - In some languages, for example C, they serve as a good example on how the solution function is called, how input and output parameters are passed to it, how memory management is handled, etc.
-  - Sample tests, in addition to the kata description, can clarify handling of edge cases, inputs which should be handled in some exceptional way, or errors.
+  - Sample tests, in addition to the kata description, can clarify the handling of edge cases, inputs which should be handled in some exceptional way, or errors.
   - Test cases provided by the author show how to use the testing framework and assertion libraries to the users who'd like to add their own tests.
   - One or two test cases with large inputs can serve as a hint on performance requirements, enabling users to check that their solution meets efficiency standards before submitting.
 These tests can be initially disabled with a note that they can be enabled if the user wants to verify the performance of their solution.
 - **Sample tests should be fixed, predictable, and repeatable.** Avoid sample tests which are random or change between the runs.